 Programs & Events | EDDS

-Includes an optional catered 3 course hot lunch at each scientific session.
+EDDS Membership for Dentists and Denturists and their staff are entitled to attend all scientific sessions (includes an optional catered 3 course hot lunch at each scientific session).

 Nov 06, 20

 Sleep & Airway Management; Why, How & What?

 In today’s society people are continually looking for new ways to improve their quality of life and sense of well-being.
 Sleep is an essential component of health.
 It plays a vital role in physical and mental health.
 Sleep awareness is rising, so as the prevalence of Sleep Disorders.
 Unfortunately, majority of patients with Sleep disorders remain undiagnosed.
 Dentists can have an instrumental role in helping patients achieve a better quality of life, by recognizing and addressing sleep and airway disorders.